sebastianromerocruz/CS122-material/src/02-setup-command-line/README.md

 ---

 And so on and so forth.
 Not knowing how to "read" lines of code is not super important in the beginning (I much prefer that you actually _write_ some code), but knowing the correct terminology certainly helps when listening to me talk, so please don't hesitate in asking if you don't recognise any words!

+<sub>**Previous: [Introductions and Syllabus Review](/src/01-intro)** || **Next: [Variables and Constants](/src/03-variables-constants)**</sub>